Easter is a festive colorful holiday. Decorate your house, buffet table or kids room with these easy to make Easter egg string lights.

 Use appropriate protection and follow all operating instructions when using any power tools.

 I started by placing the top of my egg on a block of wood.
 Holding it in place with my hand I drilled a hole into the center.
 The block of wood keeps the drill from damaging the work surface below.
+It also provides a hard flat surface to secure the egg while you drill.

 That’s about it, just drill holes into the eggs, enough to fill your string lights, then pop the eggs onto the lights.